sirlawglobal/Lendsqr_Wallet/DOCUMENTATION.md

 ## 4. Path to Service

 ### Base URL
-Open the project locally at: `http://localhost:3000`
+Open the project on render at: `https://akanji-lawrence-lendsqr-be-test.onrender.com`

 ### API Documentation Overview
 The following core endpoints are available: